 Limbaugh draws bipartisan criticism for Buttigieg remarks

 Limbaugh's comments came eight days after President Donald Trump awarded him the nation's top civilian honor during the State of the Union address.
-The president said, among other things, that the tribute recognized the millions of people a day the host speaks to and inspires.
+Trump said Limbaugh inspires millions of people daily and thanked him for “decades of tireless devotion to our country."

 Limbaugh, a staunch Trump ally who recently announced he has advanced lung cancer, made the remarks on his nationally syndicated radio show.
 Buttigieg has finished in the top two in Democrats' first two presidential contests in Iowa and New Hampshire.